arista-netdevops-community/kvm-lab-for-network-engineers/README.md

 To automate the lab, we are going to use the simplest option.
 Yet, it's powerful enough to deploy and destroy the lab quickly.

 1st, create a YAML file to describe the lab topology.
 Take a look at `lab-topology.yml` as an example.
-This file descripbes a simple leaf-spine network topology.
+This file defines a simple leaf-spine network topology.

 > NOTE: If required, it's easy to build a GUI / visualization around that.
 But in my opinion, controlling your lab topology via YAML is way more powerful.